These cheese tarts are filled with melted brie cheese with sweet and tart fruit preserves. An elegant choice to grace your holiday appetizer table.

 These little tarts or tartlets will be popular in all ages for any dinner party or special occasion!
 I hope you enjoy making Cheese Tart!
 If you try it, don’t forget to share your picture on Instagram, Facebook, or Twitter with #JustOneCookbook.
 Thank you so much for reading, and till next time!

-- 1 can (8 oz) Pillsbury crescent dinner rolls
+- 1 package Pillsbury crescent dinner rolls (1 package = 8 oz)

 - Gently roll out Crescent dough on the working surface.
 Use your fingers or a rolling pin to seal seams and perforations, and press out.